Nebraska volleyball set for another top-15 matchup; Allick earns Big Ten award

 Nebraska has been ranked third for five straight weeks, behind No. 1 Texas and No. 2 Louisville.

 Texas received all 64 first-place votes.
-The Longhorns (14-0) are the last unbeaten team of the 344 NCAA Division I teams.
+The Longhorns (14-0) are the last unbeaten among 344 NCAA Division I teams.

 There are seven Big Ten teams ranked: No. 3 Nebraska, No. 5 Wisconsin, No. 6 Ohio State, No. 9 Minnesota, No. 12 Purdue, No. 13 Penn State and No. 25 Michigan.